· · · · · ·

 This post may contain affiliate links.
 Please read our disclosure policy

-Fresh, bright, healthy Strawberry Watermelon Popsicles are SUCH a great warm weather treat!
-These watermelon popsicles are 100% fruit and naturally help balance your electrolytes.
+Fresh, bright, healthy Strawberry Watermelon Popsicles are our FAVORITE summer treat!
+These homemade watermelon popsicles are 100% fruit and naturally help balance your electrolytes.
 (Vegan, paleo & gluten-free)

-Made with simple ingredients like watermelon, strawberries, and lime, these Strawberry Watermelon Popsicles are full of fresh flavor, easy to make, and delicious to enjoy on a hot summer day.
+Made with simple ingredients like watermelon, strawberries, and lime, these Strawberry Watermelon Popsicles are full of fresh flavor, easy to make, and a perfect way to cool down on hot summer days.
+You don’t even need any sugar (or honey or syrup!) to make them!
+(Talk about the perfect healthy treat!)

-• LIME ZEST & LIME JUICE.
+• LIME ZEST & FRESH LIME JUICE.
 Then, you’ll use the zest and juice of a lime.
-The brightness is so lovely paired with the watermelon and strawberries.
+The combination of watermelon and lime with the strawberries just can’t be beat!
 Make sure you only use the green zest, not the white pith (which is bitter)!

 I’ve heard LOTS of tips over the years, but the ones that work best for me are: